 Dubbed the “Jewish Mardi Gras,” Purim calls for drinking, dancing, and costumes.
 It’s a time for charity, and gifts of food are given to friends and family.
 Chief amongst these are hamantaschen — buttery triangular cookies, filled with jam or poppy seeds.

-I polled a variety of friends for their opinion of the ideal hamantaschen, and overwhelmingly the response was that these cookies should be buttery, slightly crumbly and have crisp edges.
+I polled a variety of friends for their opinion of the ideal hamantaschen, and overwhelmingly the response was that these cookies should be buttery, slightly crumbly, and have crisp edges.
 They wanted the faintest taste of orange in the dough, and plenty of filling.

 Baking for Purim should be as joyous as Purim itself.
-We recommend you invite friends over, mix up a couple batches of dough, put out a variety of fillings, and uncork a few bottles of wine.
+I recommend you invite friends over, mix up a couple batches of dough, put out a variety of fillings, and uncork a few bottles of wine.
 After many happy hands fold triangles, everyone will go home with plenty of cookies.
-Each will be folded slightly differently but be no less beautiful.

 Hamantaschen aren’t difficult to make, but there are a few essential tips you should keep in mind when making them.

 - Take care to roll the dough to the correct thickness.
 If it’s too thin, the cookies will split during baking, and if it’s too thick, the cookies won’t cook evenly.